K-57 (Kansas highway): Route description

 K-57's southern terminus is at K-4, also known as South Street, in Dwight in Morris County.
 The highway heads north along Seventh Street and has an at-grade crossing with two Union Pacific Railroad tracks before exiting the city.
-The roadway soon crosses over Lairds Creek and passes Dwight Cemetery, as it enters into Geary County.
+The roadway soon crosses over Lairds Creek and passes Dwight Cemetery as it enters into Geary County.
 K-57 continues north to Garansan Road, where it curves west.
 The highway proceeds west to Stahl Road where it curves north.
-The highway curves northwest and begins to parallel East Branch Dry Creek.
+The highway curves northwest and begins parallelling East Branch Dry Creek.
 The roadway continues to a junction with Carr Road, just north of the confluence of east and west branches of Dry Creek.
 K-57 continues to meander in a northwest direction parallel to Dry Creek.
 The roadway soon curves west and crosses over Clarks Creek and intersects Clarks Creek Road.
-The highway continues northwest and soon enters Grandview Plaza.
-K-57 then reaches a partial interchange with a eastbound entrance and westbound exit for I-70, which is codesignated as US-40 and K-18.
+The highway continues northwest and soon enters the city of Grandview Plaza.
+K-57 then reaches a partial interchange with an eastbound entrance and westbound exit for I-70, which is concurrent with US-40 and K-18.
 At this point K-57 begins to overlap with US-40 Business (US-40 Bus.).
 Just past the interchange, the highway turns west and begins to parallel I-70.
-The highway then reaches a junction with J Hill Road, which provides access to westbound I-70/ US-40/ K-18.
+The highway then reaches a junction with J Hill Road, which provides access to westbound I-70/US-40/K-18.